Alexbeast-CN/Uob_Robotics/Robotics Research/week4/seminar.md

 #### 2.1 Polarisation of light

-3 parameters of light polarisation state, these parameters contains a lot information
+Three parameters of light polarisation state, these parameters contains a lot of information

 - Intensity, I
 - Phase, $\phi$